sheila-anne/sheila-anne/src/pages/events/index.md

 ## Yoga

 Catch weekly classes on Thursdays & Sundays at [Ohana Yoga & Barre](https://ohanayoga.com/) in Denver.
 Would you like to book a private event?
 We've hosted everything from healing mini retreats to private yoga parties.
 Make a bachelorette, company off-site event, or birthday party extra special this year!
-Modalities offered: Yoga; Mediation; Reiki energy healing; Coaching; Mindfulness talks; Community building.
+Modalities offered:

+- Yoga
+- Mediation
+- Reiki energy healing
+- Coaching
+- Mindfulness talks
+- Community building